 Extrinsic and intrinsic motivation and academic emotions

 Since the 1950s, there has been a series of studies on student anxiety and its effect on academic achievement.
-However, in the early 2000s, a small team of researchers led by a German clinical psychiatrist, Reinhard Pekrun, began to look at other ‘academic emotions’—like enjoyment, hope and fear—to see whether they might also be influential in student achievement.
+However, in the early 2000s, a small team of researchers led by a German clinical psychiatrist, Reinhard Pekrun, began to look at other ‘academic emotions’—like enjoyment, hope and fear—to see whether they might also improve academic performance.

 They found a positive correlation between students’ intrinsic and extrinsic motivations to study, and positive emotions like enjoyment, pride and hope.
 The results were consistent regardless of whether the students were in secondary school or university.
 Students’ positive emotional responses predicted their academic achievement and exam results.
 That is, positive emotions predicted high academic achievement.